-MRO shall establish and maintain a hearing body with authority to conduct and render decisions in compliance hearings in which a Registered Entity may contest a finding of alleged violation, proposed penalty or sanction, or a proposed mitigation plan.
-MRO's hearing body is the Board of Directors.
+Midwest Reliability Organization shall establish and maintain a hearing body with authority to conduct and render decisions in compliance hearings in which a Registered Entity may contest a finding of alleged violation, proposed penalty or sanction, or a proposed mitigation plan, which shall be either Midwest Reliability Organization's board or a balanced compliance panel reporting directly to Midwest Reliability Organization's board.
+Midwest Reliability Organization's hearing body is a balanced subset of its board that is appointed by the board with no more than one member from each sector.